SDG supported: 16. Peace, justice and strong institutions

 The work

-In El Salvador, investigative outlet El Faro played a large part in exposing the government’s secret negotiations with gang leaders.
+In El Salvador, investigative outlet El Faro has played an important role in exposing the government’s secret negotiations with gang leaders.
 Starting in 2020, when the number of homicides suddenly started to drop, El Faro described how the administration of President Nayib Bukele negotiated with incarcerated leaders of the notorious criminal gang MS-13 to reduce violence on the streets and win their support in mid-term elections in exchange for prison privileges.
 The report was based on leaked documents, including jailhouse intelligence reports, prison logbooks and interviews.

 In 2022, when El Salvador witnessed a surge in homicides in what was dubbed “the most violent day of the century”, El Faro published another investigation that explained the breakdown of secret government negotiations with gangs and released audio files of conversations between a senior government official and the MS-13.
 The talks collapsed when the gang leaders were arrested, leading to a violent retaliation with dozens of killings.
 El Faro confirmed the legitimacy of the audio recordings by cross-referencing them with gang members and employing advanced forensic software.